Denali Highway Paxson to Cantwell (Hwy 8)

 The Denali Highway stretches 135 miles from Paxson to Cantwell, connecting the Richardson and Parks highways.
 Before the Parks Highway was completed in the early 1970s, the Denali Highway was the only road access to Denali National Park.
-The road is mostly gravel (max speed varies from 35 – 55 mph depending on surface conditions), and winter conditions close the road every year from October through mid-May.
-Because of the gravel, you'll need a rental car that allows you to drive here, like Alaska 4x4 Rentals and Alaska Auto Rental.
-Depending on when you drive the Denali Highway, you may see only a few dozen cars the entire length of the road.
+The road is mostly gravel (max speed varies from 35–55 mph depending on surface conditions), and winter conditions close the road every year from October through mid-May.
+Because of the gravel, you'll need a rental car that allows you to drive here, like Alaska 4x4 Rentals, Alaska Overlander, or Alaska Auto Rentals.
+Depending on when you drive the Denali Highway, you may see only a few dozen cars the entire length of the road

 Many of the pullouts are in such sublime locations, that you’ll want to pull out your camp chair and take in the scene for hours.
 Three of our favorites are:

 - Rock Creek (MP 22.5), in the heart of the Tangle Lakes Archaeological District: Camp only feet from a crystal clear stream, access the easy 3-mile hike to Landmark Gap Lake right nearby, look for archaeological sites